Social broadcasting platform Caffeine nets $100 million from 21st Century Fox as the duo launch a joint venture for content

 Caffeine was cofounded by former Apple senior user experience designer Sam Roberts and Ben Keighran, a former Apple TV product design lead who sold his startup to Apple in 2012.

 “We want to bring the world together around friends and live broadcasts,” said Keighran, who serves as Caffeine’s CEO.
-“It’s an ambitious goal, but one we believe is attainable with the support of our amazing new partners, our awesome and ever-growing community, and the content that together, we can bring onto the platform.”
+“It’s an ambitious goal, but one we believe is attainable with the support of our amazing new partners, our awesome and ever-growing community, and the content that together we can bring onto the platform.”

 Though Caffeine is currently open for business, the platform is still technically a pre-release beta product, and no specific date has been given for its official launch.